SwissDataScienceCenter/renku-vnc/README.md

 * Run `service nginx restart` inside the container to start the ngnix service

-You can now access the vnc page on `localhost:8888/vnc.html?path=/ws/`, however there is no VNC service to connect to on 5901.
+You can now access the vnc page on `localhost:8888/vnc.html?path=/ws/`.
+There must be a VNC service (RFB protocol) with websocket support listening on 5901.
 See the methods below in order to run the service (without the jupyter server proxy).

 * **Notes**:
-    - Port 8888 is used to connect from the host computer to nginx listening on port 8888 inside the container
+    - Port 8888 is used to connect from the host computer to nginx listening on port 8888 inside the docker container
-    - Inside container, nginx maps / locations to files under /var/www/noVNC, and /ws/ locations to websocket listening on localhost:5901
+    - Inside the container, nginx maps / locations to files under /var/www/noVNC, and streams the /ws/ location to localhost:5901
     - A VNC service supporting the websocket RFB protocol must listen on port 5901 inside the container.

 * **Notes**:
     - This is WIP - novnc's RFB client can connect to x11vnc service which dumps protocol handshake logs that appear normal.
 However connection hangs and times out - it could be related to the libvncserver bugs mentioned above (there are several references to it).
 Updating libvncserver as recommended as a quick fix did not seem to help.
-This is under investigation while I am reviewing the logs
+This is under investigation while I am reviewing the logs.

 ### 2.2 Jupyter server proxy - novnc+websockify - x11vnc - xvbuf

 Can be RUN in Dockerfile.

-* Install x11vnc, Xvbf, and a X-session/Window Manager (e.g. openbox, fluxbox, or xfce4)
+* Install x11vnc, Xvbf, and a lightweight Window or Desktop Manager (e.g. openbox, fluxbox, lxde/lxqt or xfce4)

-Note: we are only aiming for a functional windows environment that can be used for testing purpose, therefore this install lacks the obvious openbox's bells and whistles customizations.
+Note: we are only aiming for a functional windows or desktop environment that can be used for testing purpose, therefore this install lacks the obvious bells and whistles customizations.

 ```
 apt-get update \